Deep dive of Route Sharding in OpenShift 4

 selfLink: ""

-There is several key values into this ingresscontroller:
+There are several key values in this ingresscontroller:

-- Domain: AWS Route53 wildcard A record *internalapps created and manage automatically by the operator
+- Domain: AWS Route53 wildcard A record *internalapps, created and managed automatically by the operator.

-- endpointPublishingStrategy: used to publish the ingress controller endpoints to other networks, enable load balancer integrations, etc. LoadBalancerService in our case (AWS) for deploy the ELB.
+- endpointPublishingStrategy: used to publish the ingress controller endpoints to other networks, enable load balancer integrations, etc. LoadBalancerService in our case (AWS) to deploy the ELB.

-- nodePlacement: NodePlacement describes node scheduling configuration for an ingress controller.
-In our case have a matchLabel to deploy the ingress controller only into Workers.
+- nodePlacement: describes node scheduling configuration for an ingress controller.
+In our case, it has a matchLabel to deploy the ingress controller only on workers.

-- routeSelector: routeSelector is used to filter the set of Routes serviced by the ingress controller.
+- routeSelector: used to filter the set of Routes serviced by the ingress controller.
 If unset, the default is no filtering.
-In our case, a label “type: internal” is selected for define these internal routes.
+In our case, the label “type: internal” is selected to define these internal routes.

-For more info, check the Ingress Operator API code that is well documented with the all the possibilities (including those defined above).
+For more info, check the Ingress Operator API code, which is well documented with all the possibilities (including those defined above).

 Apply the ingresscontroller internal yaml: